Frequently Asked Questions

-(e) "Direct supervision" means that the supervising physical therapist or physician at all times shall be available and under all circumstances shall be absolutely responsible for the direction and the actions of the person supervised when services are performed by the physical therapist's assistant or holder of a temporary permit issued under IC 25-27-1-8
+- "Direct supervision" means that the supervising physical therapist or physician at all times shall be available and under all circumstances shall be absolutely responsible for the direction and the actions of the person supervised when services are performed by the physical therapist's assistant or holder of a temporary permit issued under IC 25-27-1-8

-holder of a temporary permit.
+- For the holder of a temporary permit issued under IC 25-27-1-8(d), unless the supervising physical therapist or physician is on the premises to provide constant supervision, the holder of a temporary permit shall meet with the physical therapist or physician at least once each working day to review all patients' treatments.
+This meeting must include the actual presence of the physical therapist or physician and the holder of a temporary permit.
 The patient's care shall always be the responsibility of the supervising physical therapist or physician.
 Reports written by the holder of a temporary permit for inclusion in the patients' record shall be countersigned by the physical therapist or physician who may enter any remarks, revisions, or additions as the physical therapist or physician deems appropriate.
 With respect to the supervision of physical therapist's assistants under IC 25-27-1-2(c), unless the supervising physical therapist or physician is on the premises to provide constant supervision, the physical therapist's assistant shall consult with the supervising physical therapist or physician at least once each working day to review all patients' treatments.
 The supervising physical therapist or physician shall examine each patient not less than:

-(1) every fourteen (14) days for inpatients in either a hospital or comprehensive rehabilitation facility;
+- every fourteen (14) days for inpatients in either a hospital or comprehensive rehabilitation facility;

-(2) the earlier of every ninety (90) days or six (6) physical therapy visits for patients in a facility for the mentally retarded (MR) and developmentally disabled (DD) and school system patients; and
+- the earlier of every ninety (90) days or six (6) physical therapy visits for patients in a facility for the mentally retarded (MR) and developmentally disabled (DD) and school system patients; and

-to review the patients' treatment and progress.
+- the earlier of every thirty (30) days or every fifteen (15) physical therapy visits for all other patients; to review the patients' treatment and progress.
 If this daily consultation is not face-to-face, the physical therapist or physician may not supervise more than the equivalent of three (3) full-time physical therapist's assistants.
-A consultation between a supervising physical therapist or a physician and the physical therapist's assistant may be in person, by telephone, or by a telecommunications device for the deaf (TDD), so long as there is interactive communication concerning patient care.
+A consultation between a supervising physical therapist or a physician and the physical therapist's assistant may be in person, by telephone, or by a telecommunications device for the deaf (TDD), so long as there is interactive communication concerning patient care

-- How many CEU’s are required to renew?
+How many CEU’s are required to renew?

-- I would like to renew my expired license; which has been expired more than three years.
+I would like to renew my expired license; which has been expired more than three years.
 What do I need to do?

 - The following is required by the Committee for a licensee who has allowed their license to be expired over three years:

-· Verification of licensure from every state you are or have been licensed in.
+- Verification of licensure from every state you are or have been licensed in.
 (If the applicant does not have a current license in any state, the Committee may require the applicant to retake the national exam prior to renewal)

-- How do I apply for a license or certificate in the state of Indiana?
+How do I apply for a license or certificate in the state of Indiana?

-- My license has been issued, however I have not received a license in the mail.
+My license has been issued, however I have not received a license in the mail.

 - Effective December 1, 2009, the Indiana Professional Licensing Agency no longer issues a pocket card for new licensees.
 Once the license is issued, the applicant will receive an email which includes their license number and instructions on how to order a pocket card or wall certificate from our online service.

-- I am a licensed physical therapist/physical therapist assistant and was recently married.
+I am a licensed physical therapist/physical therapist assistant and was recently married.
 How do I get my name changed on my license?

 - Licensees can either fax or mail a written request along with a copy of an official name change document (ie. marriage certificate, divorce decree, etc.).
 If you wish to receive a new pocket card once the name has been changed, please visit our License Express page to purchase a new pocket card which is located at http://www.in.gov/pla/license.htm.

-- How do I request a large wall certificate?
+How do I request a large wall certificate?

 - Visit our License Express page to order a wall certificate at http://www.in.gov/pla/license.htm.

-- I took the licensing exam in another state and failed.
+I took the licensing exam in another state and failed.
 Am I eligible for a temporary permit in Indiana?

 - No. According to IC 25-27-1-8 (d) (2), an applicant does not qualify for temporary permit if they have previously failed the licensing exam.

-- I am licensed in the State of Indiana; however I am trying to get licensure in another state.
+I am licensed in the State of Indiana; however I am trying to get licensure in another state.
 How do I go about having a verification sent to the other state?

 - The State of Indiana no longer completes paper verification of licensure.
 Please visit our License Express page at http://www.in.gov/pla/license.htm and follow the directions for Digital Certification.
 Make sure that you follow the directions very carefully as refunds will not be issued should you fail to save the PDF to your PC prior to closing the application.
 You will be required to restart and repay for the certification.

-- What is the passing score for the State of Indiana?
+What is the passing score for the State of Indiana?

 - The State of Indiana requires a scaled score of 600; which is the same as a converted score of 75.

-- Does the state of Indiana have an inactive status for PT’s or PTA’s?
+Does the state of Indiana have an inactive status for PT’s or PTA’s?